cartalyst/sentinel/usage/permissions.md

 - Can view users.
 - Cannot create, update or delete users.

-> **Note:** We are using `Permission Inheritance` here, hence the `user.update : false` which means whatever you define on your group permission this user permission will inherit that permission, which means that in this case the user is denied access to update users.
+> **Note:** We are using `Permission Inheritance` here, hence the `user.update : false` which means whatever you define on your role permission this user permission will inherit that permission, which means that in this case the user is denied access to update users.

 ###### User - Bruce Wayne